Hamilton – Everything you heard is true, plus more…

 There is a digital lottery for forty-four day-of-show tickets which will be sold for every performance for $10 each.
 For further details on the day-of-show digital lottery, visit www.broadwayinchicago.com/HamiltonLotteryFAQ.

-This review was excerpted in Theatre in Chicago.
+Note: An excerpt of this review was excerpted in Theatre in Chicago.